john-cd/rust_howto/bk/drafts/TOREVIEW.md

 ## AI {#skip}

 - [foreverVM][forevervm~website]↗: The sessionless code interpreter.
-ForeverVM is a code execution API that allows you to securely run arbitrary Python code in a remote sandbox and get back results.
+ForeverVM is a code execution API to securely run arbitrary Python code in a remote sandbox and get back results.

 ## CD / CI {#skip}